Blooym/Travelcase/README.md

 - "Roleplay Only" mode to only change gear and glamour when you have the RP status enabled
 - Full localization support
 - Supports a large number of zones, and will automatically add new zones when they are added to the game
-- Integrates with other plugins like Wotsit automatically

 ## Installation
 > **Warning**